randix/KioskContacts/README.md

   Set to 1 to collect an organization.

+- note=1

+  Set to 1 to collect a note.

 - mailaddress=1

-  Set to 1 to collect an mail address.
+  Set to 1 to collect a mail address.

 - phone=1

-  Set to 1 to collect the phone number.
+  Set to 1 to collect a phone number.

 #### Substitions